Epipactis gigantea aka Giant Helleborine

 Giant Helleborine, Stream Orchid, Chatterbox

-How to care for Giant Helleborine
+How difficult is it to take care of Giant Helleborine

 If you're looking for a plant that offers a moderate level of challenge, Giant Helleborine is a great choice to test your gardening skills.